 And though modern comments have improved since April 2021, they’re still limited.
 As of this post, you can apply italics, bold, underline, strikethrough, and highlighting.
 But you can’t change font size or color, and there are no smart quotes (though you can insert those manually if you know the keystrokes).
-And you can’t use an equation editor to insert equations.
+[Update: You can now apply font colors in modern comments, at least in Word for Windows.—RH (Sept.
+19, 2023)] And you can’t use an equation editor to insert equations.

 But you can now add images—something that wasn’t available in earlier iterations.
 That makes just about any workaround possible.
 For example, to re-create the classic comment above, I could use an equation editor from within the document (or in another document or app), save that as an image, and then copy and paste the image into a comment (though without any option to resize the image):